Of course, you want your home to be warm and cozy during the winter months and cool and comfortable during the dog days of summer.

-If your home's heating or cooling unit is more than 15 years old, you might want to replace it with one of today's energy-efficient models.
+If your home's heating or cooling unit is more than 15 years old, you can save energy by replacing it with one of today's energy-efficient, energy star models.

 The newer models, which are better insulated and have motors that require less maintenance, pay for themselves in energy savings, frequently in as little as three to five years.

-If you're not ready to make such a large purchase right now, you can wrap insulation around heating ducts.
+If you're not ready to make such a large purchase right now, you can wrap insulation around heating ducts to save energy.

-But first check your ductwork for dirt streaks, especially near the seams.
-A streak indicates an air leak, which needs to be sealed with metal-backed duct tape before you add an insulating jacket.
+First, check your ductwork for dirt streaks, especially near the seams.
+A streak indicates an air leak, which needs to be sealed with metal-backed duct tape before adding the insulating jacket.

 If the furnace ductwork appears to have been insulated and you think it might contain asbestos, make sure you have a professional test it before you begin.

-If asbestos is present, have it wrapped with duct-pipe insulations to protect you and your family.
+If asbestos is present, have it wrapped with duct-pipe insulation to protect you and your family.

-A sure way to save on winter heating bills is to open the drapes during the day and let the sun shine in, and to draw them at night to keep the heat from radiating out.
+A sure way to save on winter heating bills is to open the drapes during the day, let the sun shine in, and draw them at night to keep the heat from radiating out.

-Also consider installing a thermostat with a built-in timer.
-While you can easily adjust your thermostat yourself to comfortable temperatures, it's more efficient to have a system that does it for you automatically.
+Also, consider installing a thermostat with a built-in timer.
+While you can easily adjust the thermostat yourself to comfortable temperatures, it's more efficient to have a system that does it for you automatically.

 Don't place your air-conditioning thermostat near lamps, appliances, or in direct sunlight.
-Heat in these areas is sensed by the thermostat and could cause the air conditioner to run longer than necessary.
+The thermostat sensed heat in these areas and could cause the air conditioner to run longer than necessary.

 Or switch to fluorescent bulbs that screw into standard sockets.
 These give off a warmer light that's closer to the light of incandescent bulbs.

-Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to adequately light a room.
+Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to light a room adequately.

-It's quite easy to cook up energy savings in the kitchen.
+It's pretty easy to cook up energy savings in the kitchen.
 If you keep range-top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.